What are Open Educational Resources (OER)?

 OER are openly licensed educational materials that are freely available to be used and remixed by anyone.
 Examples of OER include: textbooks, lesson plans, syllabi, entire courses, and other supplemental educational materials.
 The movement towards openness has continued to gain momentum as a result of the increasing costs associated with higher education.
 For more information, please see our No-cost course materials & Open Educational Resources guide.

 Below is a short list of resources where you can find open textbooks and other OER:

 - Open Textbook Library is a collection of textbooks that have been reviewed by faculty from a variety of colleges and universities.
 All textbooks are either used at multiple higher-ed institutions, or affiliated with an institution, scholarly society, or professional organization.

 - OpenStax is a nonprofit organization based out of Rice University providing textbooks that have been peer-reviewed by educators.

 - LibreTexts is a non-commercial open textbook organization initiated at the University of California, Davis.

 - NCBI Bookshelf provides free online access to books and documents in the life sciences and healthcare.

 - OER Commons contains a curated collection of open textbooks and supplementary resources for your classroom.

 - Merlot II is a curated collection of free and open online teaching, learning, and faculty development services.

-Tisch Library provides financial support for faculty and instructors in the Schools of Arts, Sciences, & Engineering who are interested in adopting or creating open educational resources (OER) for their courses.
-Find out more about the Tisch Library OER Awards.
+Tisch Library provides financial support for faculty and instructors in the Schools of Arts, Sciences & Engineering who would like to reduce costs for their students by identifying no-cost course materials to incorporate into their syllabus. .
+Find out more about the Tisch Library Affordable Course Materials Awards.